Summer Public Service Fellowship Program

 Application Process and Timeline

-For more information on how to apply, see the 2020 Summer Fellowship Application Instructions and 2020 Application Form.
-All application materials are due to Terri Huckleberry (whose office is located in the Dean’s suite) by 5 p.m. on March 20, 2020.
+For more information on how to apply, see the 2021 Summer Fellowship Application Instructions and 2021 Application Form.
+All application materials must be uploaded to the Public Service Fellowship TWEN site by 8 p.m. on March 19, 2021.

 Programmatic deadlines and milestones include: